coders-school/templates/module1/concepts.md

 There are 2 new keywords: `concept` and `requires`.

-**There will one major advantage of concepts.
-Error messages from templates will not take a few pages to read.
-They will be very readable and meaningful one-liners 🙂.**
+**There is one major advantage of concepts.
+Error messages from templates do not take a few pages to read.
+They are very readable and meaningful one-liners 🙂.**

 Check an example on [cppreference.com](https://en.cppreference.com/w/cpp/language/constraints)